octobercms/docs/3.x/markup/function/pager.md

 </ul>
 ```

-## Simple Template
+### Simple Template

 The `simple` template is used by simplified pagiantion and outputs the following.
+It is used by deafult with the `simplePaginate()` method on a database query.

 ```html
 <ul class="pagination">